joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/10/10/business/journalists-objectivity.html?searchResultPosition=3

 **What We Learned From Week 5 in the N.F.L.**\
-`Aaron Rodgers found the personnel he’d hoped for in a wild win over the Bengals, and the Buccaneers showed the Dolphins what a Florida rebuild should look like.`\
+`Aaron Rodgers found the personnel he’d hoped for in a wild win over the Bengals, the Cardinals’ defense helped them get to 5-0 and the Buccaneers showed the Dolphins what a Florida rebuild should look like.`\
 https://nytimes.com/2021/10/10/sports/football/nfl-week-5-scores.html?searchResultPosition=4

 **Happy to Pitch for the Rays, Team U.S.A. or Westcott Properties**\